He has made us family

 A regular time when a Missional Community group gathers to share a meal together.
 A simple time to eat, laugh, pray, learn and encourage each other in our lives of following Jesus together.

 This is a time when the people of a community dig into the deeper work of caring for each other.
 By meeting in smaller numbers (3-4) and by staying gender-specific, this is a time when we can be formed by God’s word, encourage one another in our struggles, and grow with one another in the gospel.
-Read more here.
+Read more about DNA groups.

 We desire to see all of our life- our homes, our work, our play, and our neighborhoods- as places where others can experience Jesus through us and with us.